As first drafted in 1988, with subsequent amendments in the same year.

 (iii) Student: any full-time student at a recognised educational institution may become a student member on payment of the annual subscription for a student member.

 (b) Any member may resign their membership by giving to the Secretary written notice to that effect provided that it will be a condition precedent of such resignations that all subscriptions and levies owing up to the date of their resignation will have been paid by the member unless otherwise decided by resolution of the committee.

 (c) The Committee will have the power to refuse or cancel membership.

-(d) The Secretary will keep a register of members in accordance with Section
+(d) The Secretary will keep a register of members in accordance with Section 22 of The Act.

 The annual subscription for all classes of membership will be set by the Committee from time to time.